Before the Colt .45s

 "For months Salisbury was the most endurable prison I had seen; there were 600 inmates," former prisoner Willard W. Glazier recalled in 1866.
 "They were exercised in open air, comparatively well fed, and kindly treated.
 Early in October, 10,000 regular prisoners of war arrived.
 It immediately changed into a scene of cruelty and horror; it was densely crowded, rations were cut down and issued very irregularly."
 The prison, Glazier remembered, "became so notorious during the War as one of the most loathsome dungeons in rebeldom."

 Rations at Salisbury prison, toward the end of its existence, were intolerable and meager.
 They were not substantial enough to support most soldiers very long, especially when the lack of food was compounded by the scarcity of shelter, heat and medical attention.
-In Louis Brown's The Salisbury Prison, A Case Study of Confederate Military Prisons, one soldier described the not always daily fare at the prison in 1864 as consisting of "coarse meal, cob, and all ground together, and so musty that a decent hog would not eat it."
+In Louis Brown's The Salisbury Prison: A Case Study of Confederate Military Prisons, one soldier described the not always daily fare at the prison in 1864 as consisting of "coarse meal, cob, and all ground together, and so musty that a decent hog would not eat it."
 Starving soldiers ate anything they could get their hands on to stay alive, including roaming dogs, cats, and rats.
 The Confederate Army hadn't the means to feed its own men, let alone its prisoners of war.

 When the Union Army marched into Salisbury on April 12, 1865, three days after Robert E. Lee surrendered at Appomattox Courthouse, Union General George Stoneman ordered the prison burned to the ground.
 The best estimate of the dead at Salisbury would tally almost 4,000 men, most of whom died during the last year of the prison's life.